Bosco (drag queen)

 Blair Constantino (born June 11, 1993), known by the stage name Bosco, is an American drag performer who competed on season 14 of RuPaul's Drag Race in 2022 and season 10 of RuPaul's Drag Race All Stars in 2025.

 Early life

 Bosco was raised in Great Falls, Montana.
 She was raised Catholic.
 She (Note: Constantino uses she/her and they/them pronouns.
 She/her will be used in this article for consistency.) received formal dance training at a young age.

-Bosco was profiled in the Tribune after being awarded the Dance Educators of America Senior Boy Titlist, ranked at the national competition in Las Vegas in 2010.
-Her tap solo to Frank Sinatra's "Fly Me to the Moon" received the highest award given by the judges.
+Bosco was profiled in the Tribune after being awarded the q Senior Boy Titlist, ranked at the national competition in Las Vegas in 2010.